KBOct/KBOct.github.io/NO CODE/R/2019-01-23-implementing-arbitrage-pricing-theory-in-r.md

 Estimation of APT with principal component analysis

-In practice, it is not easy to carry out a factor analysis, because identifying the macro variables that have an effect on the securities' return is difficult (Medvegyev – Száz, 2010, pp. 42).
+In practice, it is not easy to carry out a factor analysis, because identifying the macro variables that have an effect on the securities' return is difficult .
 In many cases, the latent factors that drive the returns are searched by principal component analysis.

 From the originally downloaded 6,500 stocks, we can use the data of 4,015 stocks;
 the rest were excluded because of missing values or 0 prices.
 Now, we omit the first two columns because we do not need the dates in this section, and the S&P 500 is